 There are 2 types of people in this world: those who won’t touch food as soon as it hits the expiration date and those who will give it a quick sniff and assure you that it's fine, 4 days past the ‘best before’.

 Regardless of your personal beliefs around expiration dates, as manufacturers of food or beverage consumer packaged goods (CPGs), it’s in your best interests to read up on food product dating.

 Surprisingly enough, it’s not the federal law for CPGs to display dates on food products - unless it’s infant formula.

 It may not always be compulsory, but the last thing you want is a customer complaining that your product has given them an upset stomach.
 A lack of expiration date may also deter some wary customers from buying your product.

 All of your need-to-knows are covered below.

-The A-Z of food expiration dates
+The Most Common Types of food expiration dates

 Have you ever wondered why different products use different terminology?
 What’s the difference between ‘Best Before’ and ‘Use By’?

 There aren’t any strict, uniform descriptions for food dating in the States, hence the variety.
 Let’s kill some of the confusion.